Preview: The House on Chestnut Circle

 I lifted the plant and placed it on the table beside the weathered rocking chair, and went back inside.

-EXHAUSTED FROM THE long drive, I didn’t bother trying to unload everything.
-I took in the bare minimum to get through the night: clean clothes, toiletries, and bedclothes and pillows for the bed in the master bedroom I had chosen.
+Exhausted from the long drive, I didn’t bother trying to unload everything.
+I took in the bare minimum to get through the night: clean clothes, toiletries, and sheets, comforter, and pillows for the bed in the master bedroom I had chosen.
 I wasn’t happy about sleeping in another man’s bed but he hadn’t passed away on it and the mattress looked all right, like it had been replaced recently.

 As tired as I was of driving, there wasn’t a scrap of food anywhere in the house and I had long since drained the iced tea, so I climbed into my car, a silver-and-black 1974 GTO I had bought against Missy’s wishes.
 The car that got you into this whole mess.
 Exactly as she had predicted.
 I squelched the thought.
 I had made a mistake.
 Once in sixteen years I had been weak.
 It was not the same as what she had done.
 I twisted the key, and the engine rumbled to life.